NoahTheDuke/lazytest/README.md

 ```
 ````

-Whereas these will not (first is skipped, second isn't Clojure):
+Whereas these will not (first is skipped, second isn't "clojure" or "clj"):

 ````markdown
 ```clojure lazytest/skip=true